Customers Can Get a Free Lead Test

 These water tests can indicate if your service line or indoor plumbing has a significant lead source.

 DC Water offers annual free lead testing for residential and commercial customers.
 Lead test kits are mailed to customer households and residents are responsible for collecting water samples.
 The kit includes two sample bottles, detailed sampling instructions, and information and a questionnaire about plumbing materials.
 These water samples provide a snapshot of the water quality in your pipes at the moment of collection, which can indicate potential sources of lead such as household plumbing, fixtures, and service pipes.
-In other words, the results from these lead test kits are used to determine the existence (or presence) of a lead source in the service line or plumbing.

 DC Water provides lead test results approximately four to six weeks after samples are delivered to the laboratory.
 DC Water mails results with a letter describing sources, health effects of lead, and methods to minimize lead in water.
 Results are posted to your DC Water account, and the other information is available on the DC Water website.